skinos7/tiger7/project/ifname/lte.md

                 // "...":"..."
 You can configure multiple destination IP addresses.
 If only one PING echo packet is returned, the detection succeeds.
 If no PING echo packet is returned, the detection fails
             },
             "timeout":"Maximum time to wait for the return of a PING echo packet",     // [ number ], The unit is in seconds "failed":"Number of detection failures",                                   // [ number ], If the number of detection failures exceeds this threshold, the link is deactivated
             "interval":"Interval of each Successful detection",                        // [ number ], The unit is in seconds

+            // Line shake calculation
+            "ill_range":"Total number of counts",                                      // [ number], Total number of counts "ill_delay":"Delay threshold",                                             // [ number], The unit is in millisecond
+            "ill_time":"Maximum time to warnning",                                     // [ number]
+        },
+        "dns":                                                   // detial configure for "type" is "icmp" {
+            "timeout":"Maximum time to wait for the return of a dns resolve packet",   // [ number ], The unit is in seconds "failed":"Number of detection failures",                                   // [ number ], If the number of detection failures exceeds this threshold, the link is deactivated
+            "interval":"Interval of each Successful detection",                        // [ number ], The unit is in seconds